Suit alleging fraud by stars of ‘Flip or Flop Las Vegas’ settled

 Dunning and Hawthorne bought the house for $282,000.
 In the episode, the Marundes claimed to have made just over $60,000 on the sale.
 Zillow records show the home sold again on Feb.
 5 for $325,000.

-Since then, the couple has bought a new house by Green Valley Ranch Resort.
+Since then, the couple has bought a new house near Green Valley Ranch Resort.

 “It feels like home, at least now,” Hawthorne said.
 “It breaks my heart that there could be others out there like us.
 We were lucky enough to survive this.”